nickyiliwang0000/h/react-and-firebase/events.md

   }
 }
 ```
 Since we are using arrow functions our event handler is automatically bound to the component instance so we do not need to worry about binding it in the constructor.
-You'll notice that every time you click the increment button, the number on the page increases!
+Now you'll notice that every time you click the increment button, the number on the page increases!
 This is because every time `setState` is called, our component _rerenders_, which basically means it refreshes itself and grabs the most up-to-date state information.

 And that's all there is to it! `onClick` is one of many different events that React can handle - there's also `onMouseOver`, `onMouseDown` etc. - [check out the React docs for the full list](https://facebook.github.io/react/docs/events.html).